Best Bait For Brown Trout: 5 Most Effective Baits That Guides Use

 Egg baits can be seasonal and eggs are often great in the fall and spring when there are rainbow trout, other trout, or other fish like suckers spawning in the river.

-Their eggs are often drifting in the current during the spawn and brown trout will gorge on them without hesitation.
+Eggs are often drifting in the current during the spawn and brown trout will gorge on them without hesitation.

 Rigging your eggs, and knowing the right sizes and colors can pay off with a lot more and bigger brown trout.
 Spawn Bags – Guide Secrets For More Trout And Steelhead and at Bead Fishing For Trout – Easy Guide Secrets